gpineda14/project_euler/README.md

 ## Largest Prime

 The function largest_prime finds the largest prime factor of a number n.

 ## Largest Palindrome

 The function finds the largest palindrome of a product of two three digit numbers

+## Smallest Multiple

+The function finds the smallest number that is divisible by numbers 1-20.
+I completed the function but it is not optimized so it takes a while to get the answer.